 Anchor text will be the first area of investigation to identify macroscopic unnatural link building activities.
 As you may have understood by now the toxicity of a link is not determined only by the quality of the link; (hence the website offering it), rather the nature of the link itself – a link that doesn’t look as though it was offered spontaneously from an excellent website can easily turn out to be toxic.
 It will be a very lengthy and laborious activity led by the forensic SEO to identify these links, which may have led to a penalty.

-In many cases links with unnatural anchor text are coming from bad neighborhoods, websites with a very poor reputation and no authority.
+In many cases links with unnatural anchor text are coming from bad neighbourhoods, websites with a very poor reputation and no authority.
 These links can be identified and clustered by running an advanced backlink profile using Majestic SEO.
-Recent implementation of topical trust allow the analyst to group links by Trust Flow, Citation Flow and Topical Trust: as links coming from websites which are off theme, will most likely be primary suspects in the toxic link hunt…
+Recent implementation of topical trust allows the analyst to group links by Trust Flow, Citation Flow and Topical Trust: as links coming from websites which are off theme, will most likely be primary suspects in the toxic link hunt…

 The Clean-Up Process

-Without doubt this is the most challenging and time consuming activity which can take months of man power to perform.
+Without doubt, this is the most challenging and time-consuming activity which can take months of man power to perform.
 Once the list of possible offending links has been identified, they must be removed.